 The cover letter is also an opportunity for you to further delve into your soft skills.
 You are able to actually explain what skills you learned and employed during previous jobs.
 Do not include any forms of work if you are unable to relate it to the skills needed for teaching.

 If writing about a job, whether it is bartending or in retail, describe how your improvisation, communication, and organizational skills are.
 Remember, teaching requires much more than just teaching.

 Furthermore, you can employ other useful things that would otherwise be out of place on a TEFL CV.
-Cultural adaptability and sensitivity is an enormous skill for TEFL teachers.
+Cultural adaptability and sensitivity an enormous skills for TEFL teachers.
 If you have been traveling, here is where you can show it.
 You shouldn’t mention that you’ve been on holiday to Ibiza on your CV.
-However, on a TEFL cover Letter, you can discuss how “your trip to Spanish Islands fueled your intrigue towards experiencing foreign cultures”.
+However, in a TEFL cover Letter, you can discuss how “your trip to Spanish Islands fueled your intrigue towards experiencing foreign cultures”.

 Tips for Writing a TEFL CV and TEFL Cover Letter for Non-Native Speakers

 Say it with me, okay?
 Non-native English speakers can still teach English as a Foreign Language.
 Now that has been settled, there are some additional tips that you need to consider when writing your TEFL CV and cover letter as a non-native English speaker.

 If you’re a non-native speaker, you will be required to prove that your English is of near-native fluency.
 You can do this in a range of ways.
 Firstly, if you have a certificate that demonstrates your English proficiency, such as an IELTS, TOEFL, CAE, or CPE, for example, you should include it in your application.
 When hiring non-native English speakers, employers will be sure to ask for proof of your English proficiency.